Air pollution behind over 250,000 deaths in Europe in 2021: agency

 Global plastic treaty talks limp on despite blockade by oil-rich countries

-Countries didn’t get around to talking about plastic until the third day out of five, stuck in a prolonged debate over voting rules and points of procedure — led…Continue readingGlobal plastic treaty talks limp on despite blockade by oil-rich countries
+Countries didn’t get around to talking about plastic until the third day out of five, stuck in a prolonged debate over voting rules and points of procedure — led by oil-rich…Continue readingGlobal plastic treaty talks limp on despite blockade by oil-rich countries

 Microplastics found in every sample of water taken during Ocean Race